vapoursynth/vapoursynth/doc/functions/audio/audiomix.rst

    Most of the returned clip's properties are implicitly determined from the first clip given to *clips*.

    The *clips* parameter takes one or more clips with the same format.
-If the clips are different lengths they'll be zero extended to that of the longest.
+All clips must have the same length, sample rate, bits per sample and sample type.

    The argument *matrix* applies the coefficients to each channel of each input clip where the channels are in the numerical order of their channel constants.
 For example a stereo clip